 Content you provide through our products: The Services include the ScoutWired products you use, where we collect and store content that you post, send, receive and share.
 This content includes any information about you that you may choose to include.Content also includes the files and links you upload to the Services.
 We collect feedback you provide directly to us through the product in our online store, Facebook page and social media streams.

 Content you provide through our websites: The Services also include our websites owned or operated by us.
 We collect other content that you submit to these websites, which include social media or social networking websites operated by us.
 For example, you provide content to us when you provide feedback or when you participate in any interactive features, surveys, contests, promotions, sweepstakes, activities or events.

-Information you provide through our support channels: The Services also include our customer support, where you may choose to submit information regarding a problem you are experiencing with a Service.
+Information you provide through our support channels: These services also include our customer support, where you may choose to submit information regarding a problem you are experiencing with a service.
 Whether you designate yourself as a technical contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and any other documentation, screenshots or information that would be helpful in resolving the issue.

 Information we collect automatically when you use the Services

 We collect information about you when you use our Services, including browsing our website, interacting with our social media streams, and taking certain actions within the Services.